mirochaj/ares/doc/example_grid_I.rst

 .. note :: If the model grid doesn't finish running, that's OK!
 Simply re-execute the above command and supply ``restart=True`` as an additional keyword argument, and it will pick up where it left off.

+.. note :: The above can be run in parallel as a Python script, so long as you have `MPI <http://www.open-mpi.org/>`_ and `mpi4py <http://mpi4py.scipy.org>`_ installed.

-It's easiest to analyze the results using a built-in analysis module, which will automatically retrieve the data in all files:
+It's easiest to analyze the results using a built-in analysis module, which will automatically retrieve the data in all files with the given prefix:

 ::